Don't forget to bookmark my site - http://guy.distaffen.com

 Stu Cook, N6FUP

-Note: (SK) is silent key, meaning that the ham has passed away and no longer operating.
+Note: (SK) is silent key, meaning that the ham has passed away and no longer operating. (expired) is the license was not renewed.

 The last few years the HamFest has been getting smaller, with fewer vendors.
 I guess this is a nationwide trend.